Skip to Content

 MultipleTalker Network

-Each person speaking has their own Roger microphone, and you receive all their voices clearly without the usual challenges of trying to follow multiple speakers in a noisy environment.
+Everyone speaking has their own Roger microphone, so you can hear all of them clearly without the usual problems of trying to follow multiple speakers in a loud place.

 Range and practical considerations